Seed7

 const proc: appendStri (in string: stri) is func

 In most cases such unwanted side effects are impossible or can be avoided easily.
-When possible 'in' parameters should be preferred over 'val' parameters.
+An 'in' parameter should be preferred over an 'val' parameter, when possible.

 Semantics: